Within the premises or local area environment the short haul modem is a

 transmitting and one for receiving in each direction, boosts the signals

 However, a number of items always seem to come up when using a pair of

 short haul modems to deal with this rather straightforward problem.

-The first issue involves the need to satisfy data transmission and speed
+The first issue involves the need to satisfy the application data transmission and speed

-need to be met relative to the interference environment within which the
+need to meet the interference environment within which the

 communications is taking place.
 Certain environments, such as office

 background noise is the only problem.
 Others, such as manufacturing